EnderIce2/rpc-bridge/docs/usage.md

 ## Commands

 - `--help` Show help message
     - This will show the help message

+- `--version` Show version
+    - This will show the version of the program

 - `--install` Install the service
     - This will copy the binary to `C:\windows\bridge.exe` and register it as a service